iMohitkr/Course-Project-Practical-Machine-Learning/README.md

 <h1>Instructions</h1>

-One thing that people regularly do is quantify how much of a particular activity they do, but they rarely quantify how well they do it.
-In this project, your goal will be to use data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants.
+ In this project, my goal was to use data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants and classify how well they do something.

 <h1>Background</h1>